McMurdo Dry Valleys

 The largest ice-free region in Antarctica is McMurdo Dry Valleys.
 This region is some 4,800 km² large and is one of the driest places on Earth.
 Katabatic winds which "fall down" from the vast ice plains of Antarctica are working like a giant hairdryer and due to this, the valleys have almost no life.
 Here is just dry gravel and cliffs.
 This landscape is similar to a landscape of other, lifeless planets.

-These extreme conditions have created unusual natural landmarks, such as lakes with unique chemical composition.
+These extreme conditions have created unusual natural landmarks, such as lakes with unique chemical compositions.

 Description of Lake Bonney